rizom-ai/team-brain-content/README.md

-# Welcome to Team Brain!
+# Get Started with Team Brain

 **Your team's knowledge management system**

-Get started in 30 minutes

 ---